How to Clone Plants and What is the Best Cloning Method?

 Can you keep cloning from clones?

-Yes, you can keep cloning from the clones.
+Yes, you can keep cloning from the clones (This is how to clone plants 101).
 Clones have the same genetic makeup and exhibit the same characteristics.
 However, if you grow these clones in different environments, they will give different performances (Yield).
 So, make sure you provide the optimum environment for these cloned plants.
+Only then, you can become a master in the Art of Cloning Plants.

 Do clones need light or dark?